 10 Tips for Bullet Journaling

 My first bullet journal was a tightly bound, hard cover, 5x7 notebook.
 I think this is the perfect size.
 However, I would opt for a spiral-bound notebook so that you have a place to store your pen.
 My pen is always lodged into the page that I’m on.
 It can slide out of the journal easily and always keeps the journal propped open like a tent to the page I'm on.

-The Key Isn't Needed After the First Week
+The Page Listing Your "Key" Isn't Necessary After the First Week

 Most of the bullet journal tutorials that I watched before starting mine said to create two pages titled “Collections” after each month.
 However, I think I’ll make collections its own section in the front of my next bullet journal and dedicate a large number of pages to it.
 I like the thought of keeping all of my lists together instead of sorting through each month’s to find the one list I’m looking for.